a better world through creativity

 Video Archive (2006 – present)

 Our database of African and international creatives and companies making waves in the design world.

-Felipe Taborda on Latin American graphic design, Beatles album covers and his latest project
+Graphic designer Felipe Taborda on Latin American graphic design

-He is working with 32 top graphic designers, each one representing one of the 32 countries that will play in the 2018 FIFA World Cup.
+He worked with 32 top graphic designers, each one representing one of the 32 countries that will play in the 2018 FIFA World Cup.

 Photo series pokes fun at conventional glamour photography

 Kolor Art Collective presents their latest tongue-in-cheek offering with Pol Kurucz at the helm.

 Kolor Art Collective’s latest work questions what it means to be ‘normal’